JYunth/bob-backend/README.md

 ## Core Logic Overview

 1.  **Request:** An API request is received for a specific user and recommendation type.
-2.  **Caching Check (Routes):** The application first checks if valid recommendations exist in the cache for this specific request.
+2.  **Caching Check (Routes):** The application first checks if valid recommendations exist in the cache for this specific request (TTL: 2 minutes).
 If yes, cached data is returned.
-3.  **Fetch User Data:** If no cache hit, the `baxusClient` fetches the user's bar data from the Baxus API (using its own cache).
+3.  **Fetch User Data:** If no cache hit, the `baxusClient` fetches the user's bar data from the Baxus API.
 4.  **Load Bottle Data:** The `dataLoader` ensures the master `bottlesMap` (from `bottles.json`) is available.
 5.  **Filter Candidates:** Based on the recommendation type, relevant utility functions (`candidateUtils`, `priceUtils`) filter the `bottlesMap` to create a list of potential candidates (bottles the user doesn't own, possibly filtered by price or other criteria).
 6.  **Generate Prompt:** The relevant recommendation service (`generalService`, `priceService`, etc.) constructs a detailed prompt for the LLM, including summaries of the user's collection and the candidate bottles, along with specific instructions based on the recommendation type.